W20CapstoneProject/ChessMate/docs/CMController.md

 Python 3.6.5 (https://www.python.org/downloads/release/python-365/)

 CMController was created for use with our own custom Merlin (Not Marlin) firmware for control of the 3D BCN Moveo Arm.
-It enables serial communication with Merlin to send instructions based on cartesian coordinates or simple steps assigned to each stepper.
+It enables serial communication with Merlin to send instructions based on cartesian coordinates converted to step assignments.

 The CMController can be used by the ChessMate program for it's integration with Merlin.
 ChessMate has access to the following three commands:
 1. start() - Used to connect Merlin via serial commuication.